Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Abstract

 \section{Abstract}

-In this work, we study an extension of the Standard Model which includes a new massive vector field in the fundamental representation of $SU(2)_L$.
-The neutral component of the new vector field is a natural dark matter candidate.
-We compute the Annihilation Cross Section with Sommerfeld Enhancement and the Photon Flux arising from Dark Matter annihilation events.
-We found that the model exhibits resonances for masses in the range of $2-10$ TeV.
-This resonance is influenced by the choice of portal Higgs coupling parameter.
-We show that these prediction can be partially tested by CTA in the near future.
+In this work, we study an extension of the Standard Model that includes a new massive vector field in the fundamental representation of $SU(2)_{L}$.
+The neutral component of this field provides a natural dark matter candidate.
+We compute the annihilation cross section including Sommerfeld enhancement and the gamma-ray flux arising from dark matter annihilation.
+We derive constraints on the model parameter space using current gamma-ray observations and investigate the prospects for future searches.
+We find that the model exhibits resonances for dark matter masses in the range $2-10$ TeV, whose properties are influenced by the value of the Higgs portal coupling.
+We show that part of the remaining parameter space can be probed by CTA in the near future.